ecadlabs/memory-game/README.md

 │   └── artifacts         #   Compiled versions of the contracts, for convenience

-# STATUS
+# Status

 This softwareis is in early ALPHA status!
 Many improvements are forthcoming!!

-# PURPOSE
+# Purpose

 The purpose of this repo is to show a bare-bones, frameworkless example of using Taquito to interact with a Tezos Smart Contract.

-# LOOK MA: NO FRAMEWORK!
+# Look Ma: No Framework!

-Yup, you read it correctly: No frameworks was harmed (or used) while this project was growing.
-It is vanilla TypeScript and Taquito, just HTML5 and CSS wired up to DOM events.
+Yup, you read it correctly: no frameworks were harmed (or even used!) in the production of this project.
+It is vanilla TypeScript/Taquito, HTML5 and CSS wired up to DOM events.

-# REQUIREMENTS
+# Requirements

 * A Tezos wallet with some test Tez on GhostNet (Kukai recommended)